Guide to Foam Recycling at the City Recycle Center

 I bought a new light fixture and it was packaged in foam.
 Is this foam recyclable?

 Yes, the foam is accepted, but all the contents must be removed prior to drop-off.
-Please remove any tape, labels, or stickers that is attached to the foam, as well.
+Please remove any tape, labels, or stickers that may be attached to the foam, as well.
+Make sure the packaging has the #6 on it before bringing it.